iron-software/IronXL-Examples/how-to/csharp-write-to-csv-file/README.md

 <h4 class="tutorial-segment-title">Step 1</h4>

-## 1. Integrate IronXL into Your Project
+## 1. Incorporate IronXL into Your Project

-If you haven't yet added IronXL to your project, follow these simple instructions:
+If you have yet to install IronXL, follow these steps:

 * Launch Visual Studio and access the Project menu
 * Select Manage NuGet Packages
-* Look for IronXL.Excel
+* Find 'IronXL.Excel' through the search bar
-* Press the Install button
+* Choose Install

-Alternatively, execute the following command in the Developer Command Prompt:
+Alternatively, input this command in the Developer Command Prompt:

 ```shell
 Install-Package IronXL.Excel
 ```

-For more detailed instructions, click on this [tutorial link](https://ironsoftware.com/csharp/excel/docs/).
+For additional help, consult our tutorials at [IronXL Guide](https://ironsoftware.com/csharp/excel/docs/).

-The project file can be downloaded [here](https://ironsoftware.com/csharp/excel/downloads/csharp-write-to-csv.zip).
+You can download the sample project [here](https://ironsoftware.com/csharp/excel/downloads/csharp-write-to-csv.zip).

 <hr class="separator">

-<h4 class="tutorial-segment-title">Tutorial Overview</h4>
+<h4 class="tutorial-segment-title">Tutorial Guide</h4>

-## 2. Construct a Workbook in C#
+## 2. Generate an Excel Workbook

-Initiate a new project by creating an Excel workbook with the following data:
+Start by creating a simple Excel workbook with the data outlined below:

 <center>
   <div class="center-image-wrapper">